abetusk/dev/projects/laser-spike/laser-spike.md

 * Make sure the breakout board for power has the proper voltages at points you expect.
 This means testing witht he multi-meter that the voltage on the board before the regulator is what's expected to come out of the battery.
 Test the output of each of the regulators to make sure the voltage is the expected 5V.
 Often regulators die or are bad so they might need to be replaced.
-Also make sure the regulators orietnation is correct (there should be an 'input' side that connects to the battery side and an 'output' side that connects to the rest of the electronics).
+Also make sure the regulators orientation is correct (there should be an 'input' side that connects to the battery side and an 'output' side that connects to the rest of the electronics).
 * Test for continuity for the ground and power rails.
 That means every point on the other breakout boards that is power and ground should have continuity to the appropriate points on the source power output breakout board.
 If not, this could mean a bad connection on the breakout board in question or a wire that connects the power output.

-Most of the soldering is eseentially power management and making sure the proper power and ground rails get to where they need to go.
+Most of the soldering is essentially power management and making sure the proper power and ground rails get to where they need to go.
 This means that the most common error is a short or break in the power lines (at least that's what I've found in my experience).

-If power outages are still causing confusion, try disconnecting everything and then progressively connecting componentes until the failure occurs.
+If power outages are still causing confusion, try disconnecting everything and then progressively connecting components until the failure occurs.
 For example, disconnect the power breakout board from the other electronics and make sure the regulators in isolation are being powered correctly.